Lenin's "'Left-Wing' Communism": Bolshevik tactics versus revolutionary impatience

 In line with the title of the book, Lenin believed that this was indeed an ‘infantile disorder’, from which the communist movement would recover and emerge stronger.
 However, the only cure against such disorder was to pursue concentrated, uncompromising clarity, even at the risk of a split.

 It is important to underline Lenin’s method.
-At the time of a damaging split with the ‘Lefts’, Lenin was at the same time advising the forces of the Communist International to take measures preventing the split with the ‘Lefts’:
+At the time of a damaging split with the ‘Lefts’, Lenin was simultaneously advising the forces of the Communist International to take measures preventing the circumstances of such a split from becoming an obstacle to the necessary reunification of the revolutionary forces in the immediate future:

 Every effort should be made to prevent the split with the ‘Lefts’ from impeding – or to see that it impedes as little as possible – the necessary amalgamation into a single party, inevitable in the near future, of all participants in the working-class movement who sincerely and conscientiously stand for Soviet government and the dictatorship of the proletariat.[25]